myracodes/greenly-technical-test/README.md

+# Hi reviewer!

+Thank you very much for reviewing my work. :)

+A few notes on what I did:
+- I spent the weekend on this assignment (not the whole weekend, but the weekend :)).
+It was the right amount of "challenging" for me (not easy at all, but definitely not impossible!)
+- I was given two different instructions regarding whether or not I should fork it, so I went for what was on the readme instructions (which was to **not** fork it :).
+- In order to make the review easier, I used commit extended descriptions (with a commit title and body); I hope that will make my process and intentions very clear!
+If not, I will be happy to discuss anything unclear with you.
+- I knew I was not supposed to change API-related things, I might have broken that rule by renaming discountRateInPercent.
+In a real-life project, I would have checked how/where this was implemented and updated it everywhere / or not updated it.
+For the sake of the exercise and consistency, and since I don't have access to the rest of the product, I changed it.
+I hope this is okay!

+What I would like to to:
+- Turn classes to functions --> I am having trouble updating tests and I think it might come from the fact that I am modifying objects within a class, but I am not sure about this...
+- Type project using Typescript
+- Generate a JSON file, just like the output.txt, if that can be useful

 # Greenly Take-Home Test Specification

 You are a new developer in the Greenly team, and your first job is to add a feature to an old existing piece of code.